5 Ways You Can Use Deception in a Mythos-like AI Era

 If suspicious activity is detected, NDR solutions can trigger automated responses, such as isolating compromised resources or halting unauthorized data transfers.
 This level of automation accelerates incident response and lightens the load on security teams.

 In a hybrid environment, resources are spread across data centers and cloud platforms, making network security in the cloud a key concern.
-NDR solutions provide continuous monitoring and real-time threat detection across all network segments.
+NDR for hybrid environment provide continuous monitoring and real-time threat detection across all network segments.
 Here’s how NDR enhances security across both cloud and on-premises systems in a hybrid setup:

 “By 2029, more than 50 percent of incidents discovered by NDR technology will come from cloud network activity, up from less than 10 percent today.”